What is a Memorandum of Understanding?

 Who Claims a Child on Taxes With 50/50 Custody?

 Colorado family law courts prefer a 50/50 solution for parenting time between divorcing parents.
 However, this may present some concerns when it comes time to file taxes, since each parent may wish to benefit from claiming the child as a dependent.
-A Boulder child custody lawyer from Danielsen Westhoff, PC, can help you understand who…
+A Broomfield child custody lawyer from Danielsen Westhoff, PC, can help you understand who…

 Read More